Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/ApplicationStatusInquiry.md

 # Application Status Inquiry

-This API is used to application status inquiry.
-Merchant needs to add session token received during login API call in the header of this API.
+This API is used to fetch the latest status of any boarding application for merchants.

+## How it works
+1. Merchant needs to use this API by giving the Application URN in request Message.
+2. Merchant has to trigger this API post submit of a particular boarding application.

 ## Endpoint